aertslab/pySCENIC/docs/index.rst

     # Create regulons from this table of enriched motifs.
     regulons = df2regulons(df)

-    # Save these regulons to disk in binary "pickled" format.
+    # Save the enriched motifs and the discovered regulons to disk.
+    df.to_csv(MOTIFS_FNAME)
     with open(REGULONS_FNAME, "wb") as f:
         pickle.dump(regulons, f)